-HOLX has entered into a definitive merger agreement to be acquired by Blackstone funds while experiencing significant financial deterioration with net income declining 28.3%.
+HOLX has entered into a definitive merger agreement to be acquired by Blackstone funds, while experiencing significant financial deterioration with net income declining 28.3% and share count dropping by 4 million shares.

 Net income declined 28.3% — review whether driven by operations, interest costs, or non-recurring items.